-specindex : Calculate and map the spectral indices by region of a given data set. specchisquared : (Weighted GSL method only) Map the chi-squared values for the spectral index fitting as a function of position.
+specindex : Calculate and map the spectral indices by region of a given data set. specchisquared : (Weighted GSL method only) Map the chi-squared values for the spectral index fitting as a function of position. specindexerrors : (Weighted GSL method only) Map the error values for the spectral index fitting as a function of positi on.

-specindexcalctype .....: : Set the method used when fitting spectral indices to a data set (DEFAULT = 2 [weighted GSL least squares fit]). printindex .....: : Turn on and off the output of spectral index values to the terminal window as they are calculated (DEFAULT = OFF).
+specindexcalctype : Set the method used when fitting spectral indices to a data set (DEFAULT = 2 [weighted GSL least squares fit]). printindex : Turn on and off the output of spectral index values to the terminal window as they are calculated (DEFAULT = OFF).

-dataset .....: Select for which data set spectral indices should be determined.
+dataset: Select for which data set the spectral indices should be determined.

 The most straight forward form of analysis that can be performed is the fitting of spectral indices to the observed flux values.
-BRATS is able to use various methods to determine the spectral index for each region, the most simple being a linear least squares regression in log space by the equation where N is the total number of radio maps, i is the individual map index, r is the region number, $\nu$ is the map frequency and S is the region flux.
+BRATS is able to use various methods to determine the spectral index for each region, the most simple being a linear least squares regression in log space by the equation where N is the total number of radio maps, i is the individual map index, r is the region number, ν is the map frequency and S is the region flux.